banzaicloud/koperator-docs/docs/quickstart/install-kafka-operator.md

 You can deploy the Kafka operator using a [Helm chart](https://github.com/banzaicloud/kafka-operator/tree/master/charts).
 Complete the following steps.

 1. Install the kafka-operator CustomResourceDefinition resources (adjust the version number to the Kafka operator release you want to install).
-This is performed in a separate step to allow you to easily uninstall and reinstall kafka-operator without deleting your installed custom resources.
+This is performed in a separate step to allow you to uninstall and reinstall kafka-operator without deleting your installed custom resources.

     ```bash
     kubectl create --validate=false -f https://github.com/banzaicloud/kafka-operator/releases/download/v0.15.1/kafka-operator.crds.yaml